J3rryBl4nks/LPEWalkthrough/Walkthrough.md

 ## Privilege Escalation Workshop using LPE Workshop (https://github.com/sagishahar/lpeworkshop) and some of my own custom binaries and scripts. ##

+Notes about Privesc Scripts/Tools used:

+I use SharpUp and Seatbelt for these exercises.
+I have also run PowerUp against the host and didn't find any value that PowerUp added over either of the tools I used.

 Because this is a privilege escalation workshop, we are starting with a powershell reverse shell as a low privilege user.

 The goal for each exercise will be to get a NEW reverse shell as the NT\System user.